A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Photo Credit: Itilo Traditional Hotel

 Itilo Traditional Hotel is exceptional and located right on the beachfront.
-If you want sophistication, this is where you’ll find it with lounges lit by candlelight, balconies to check out the sea view, and a restaurant that services some of the most delicious local food you can imagine.
+If you want sophistication, this is where you’ll find it: lounges by candlelight, balconies to check out the sea view, and a restaurant serving some of the most delicious local food you can imagine.

 Rooms in this hotel are large and comfortable, decorated in stone and traditional architectural style.
 Rooms have flat-screen TVs, free Wi-Fi, tea and coffee-making facilities, private bathrooms, and private patios with sea views.